-Demonstrate effective language use through ensuring precision and concision in word choice and maintaining consistency in style and tone
+These questions require you to demonstrate effective language use through ensuring precision and concision in word choice and maintaining consistency in style and tone.

-The questions in this category require students to apply an understanding of the conventions of standard English grammar, usage, and mechanics to revise and edit text.
+These questions require you to apply an understanding of the conventions of standard English grammar, usage, and mechanics to revise and edit text.

-- Punctuation: Recognize common problems with standard English punctuation and to make revisions to improve the writing.
+- Punctuation: Recognize common problems with standard English punctuation and make revisions to improve the writing.

 See sample questions and test tips.